S3gmentati0nFault/Slides/slides.md

 ## Solutions for QLP

--  We tried doing an extension of QRP solvers to QLP with little success (due to the complex nature of the multiclass problem).
+-  We tried doing an extension of QRP solvers to QLP with little success (due to the complex nature of the multilabel problem).

 - Our solution was to have a tree constructed on every coil to solve the QRP+ problem for that specific coil.
 Thus it was very important to make sure that the submodels were as easy as possible (the final model contains $4$ different submodels, one per coil).